About A-JIS - FAQ

 The school day starts at 8:30am and finishes at 3:25 pm.

 Q：Does Aoba have a bus service?A：

-Yes, we currently run eight bus routes throughout the city.
-The bus routes are designed according to the needs of students at the start of each school year.Q：Are there any after-school activities offered?A：
+Yes, we currently run several bus routes throughout the city.
+The bus routes are designed to cater to families living in the wider Tokyo area.
+Please contact the school for more information.Q：Are there any after-school activities offered?A：

 We offer many after school clubs: art, sports, drama, music, and more.
 Clubs are run at the school by staff, instructors, and outside experts.Q：Do you offer summer school programs?A：